-With the country set to experience a warmer, drier than normal summer thanks to El Nino, community pools play an important role in helping everyone stay cool.
+With the country set to experience a warm and dry summer, community pools play an important role in helping everyone stay cool.

 Auckland Council’s Chair of Parks Arts Communities and Events Committee, Alf Filipaina says the pool and leisure centres scattered around Tāmaki Makaurau provide many Aucklanders the opportunity to cool down.